zameo94/sales-taxes/README.md

 Go to the link http://jdk.java.net/archive/ and download the zip 11.0.2 (build 11.0.2+9) for Windows

-Make new directory like "C:\openJDK", copy the openJDK.zip just downloaded and extract it in a directory just created
+Make a new folder like "C:\openJDK", copy the openjdk-11.0.2_windows-x64_bin.zip just downloaded in the folder you just created, extract it as "jdk-11.0.2"

 Go in Control PanelSystem -> Advanced System Settings